DaleOnRails/CA-Assignment-MH-kit/README.md

 So i 'chucked' the above loop around my menu class and the heavens themselves opened up.
 I then spent the next hour questioning how many brain cells are left in my noggin and if my past days in MMA took more of a toll then i thought.

+## What Have I Learnt?
+Apart from having
-On the serious note however i ran into more challenges after this but they were solved much quicker, and i think it was due to the realisation that for me coding isn't something that i can attack hard and fast.
+I ran into more challenges after this but they were solved much quicker, and i think it was due to the realisation that for me coding isn't something that i can attack hard and fast.
 I learnt that i need to slow down in order to think more logically and trust my abilty to recall what i have been taught in class.
 Rather then wasting time on google to end up not finding anything helpful anyways.

-I've also learnt to try and not let stress and deadlines get to me so much.
+I've also learnt to try and not let stress & deadlines get to me so much, it seems to hijack my amygdala and throw logical thinking out the window.
 I was 'under the pump' no doubt, but if i actually worked slower and took time to think about what im trying to solve before touching the keyboard i would have gotten twice as much done.
 I hope this helps someone in the future.
+## Summary
+This assignment was a lesson in dealing with fear of failure.
+It's not that i havn't failed in life before because believe me i've done alot of that!
+It's just that becoming a developer is something im extemely passionate about.
+There really isn't much to my program and it may not be technically impressive.

+In saying that though i had a ton of fun being set loose with the skills i have learned in the first two weeks at Brisbane Coder Academy thanks to the amazing instructors Jordan and Matt.
+I still feel like i have some way to go until i fully wrap my head around OOP programming, especially when it comes to Unit Test's and modularising my code.
+That's OK!
+One of the best things Coder Academy has taught me and my peers is growth mindset.
+I welcome any chance to improve my code.

+In saying that i'll definitely be making sure i put in some intense hours on codewars so i can return to github with better projects soon.

 # Application Build Status / Future Endeavours
 The application is %99 functional.
 All that is left to do is to code a dateTime function to the 'mood journal' & assign it to the 'mood chart' class variable.
 This will be finished one day from now on sunday the 8/9/2019.